rackerlabs/rackspace-how-to/content/cloud-files/best-practices-for-using-cloud-files.md

 to any site that allows for additional content, such as an uploads section, that might quickly grow beyond the webmaster's expectations.

-Considering future growth in object count and usage.
+Consider future growth in object count and usage.
 Any system that has many millions of objects and very high object churn (such as creation and deletion) should have a fragmentation or sharing system to minimize any performance impacts.